Banner Health

 Causes and Signs of Congenital Heart Defects

 Congenital heart defects (CHDs) are problems with the heart’s structure that a person is born with.
-These defects can affect how blood flows through the heart and body.
-Knowing the causes and signs of CHD helps in getting treatment early.
+These defects can affect how blood flows through the heart and to the rest of the body.
+Understanding the causes and signs of CHDs can help families recognize concerns early and get the right care.

 Causes of congenital heart defects

-Congenital heart defects (CHDs) occur when something affects the normal development of the baby’s heart during pregnancy.
-These often happen in the first six weeks of pregnancy.
+Congenital heart defects occur when something affects how a baby’s heart develops during pregnancy.
+Most CHDs form in the first six weeks of pregnancy, when the heart is still developing.

-Other factors that may increase the chance of heart defects include:
+Factors that may increase the risk of congenital heart defects

 • Drinking alcohol